Stream Restoration and Environmental Restoration

 A series of stormwater wetlands and wet ponds was created along Wellingford Street and Mellow Drive.
 The wetlands remove some pollutants from storm water and can reduce some flood risks by temporarily storing and releasing excess water.
 A total of 31,000 trees, bushes and other plants were added in the project area.

-Currently, all wetland plants in this project are growing faster than expected.
-Schools of fish, minnows, insects, frogs, mussels, and many more wildlife species are increasingly present throughout the stream restoration project.
+Both riparian and wetland plants are thriving in the project area.
+Schools of fish, minnows, insects, frogs, mussels and many more wildlife species are increasingly present throughout this stream and floodplain restoration project.

 David A. Woodie, P.E.